Color-coded Subject Visualization

 Line 21

-Black or African American: im a Black person so I have a lot of medical trauma. gender affirming care is expensive and my quality of life suffers bc of it
+im a Black person so I have a lot of trauma. gender affirming care is expensive and my quality of life suffers bc of it

 Line 26